Our Services

 Helpful Resources

-Antibiotics kill a sore throat only when it is caused by strep; nothing instantly kills a viral sore throat, but most improve in 3 to 7 days with symptom relief from ibuprofen or acetaminophen, throat lozenges or sprays, honey, warm salt water gargles, warm fluids, a cool mist humidifier, and decongestants if postnasal drip is the trigger.
+Antibiotics only cure a sore throat when strep bacteria are the cause.
+Viral sore throats have no instant cure, but most resolve within 3 to 7 days.
+Effective relief includes ibuprofen or acetaminophen, throat lozenges or sprays, honey, warm salt water gargles, warm fluids, a cool-mist humidifier, and decongestants when postnasal drip is the trigger.

 A sore throat can make swallowing, talking, and even sleeping uncomfortable.
 The good news?
 Most sore throats are caused by viruses and go away on their own within a few days.
 But that doesn't mean you have to suffer while you heal.